What Is a Vintage Magazine Advertisement?

 How Vintage Magazine Advertisements Differ from Other Printed Art

-Magazine Advertisements vs Posters
+Magazine Advertisements vs. Posters

-Magazine Advertisements vs Antique Prints
+Magazine Advertisements vs. Antique Prints

-Magazine Advertisements vs Reproductions
+Magazine Advertisements vs. Reproductions

 Why Vintage Magazine Advertisements Are Collected